rbolog/dfinity_reactJs_reactRouter_babel/README.md

 # dfinity_reactJs_reactRouter_babel

-A template that includes Dfinity, ReactJS, React-Router .
+A recipe,template that includes Dfinity, ReactJS, React-Router.

 ## Prerequisites

 * [Dfinity sdk version 0.8.0](https://dfinity.org/developers)
 * npm

-## Recipe to create the project by hand
+## Recipe to create the project by hand (best)

 ### Create a projet using dfx